 A comprehensive assessment of the individual's development, skills, strengths, and any areas of difficulty can help to identify if they have an Autism Spectrum Disorder (ASD).
-Dr Hancock accepts referrals for pre-school aged through to early adolescence.
+Dr Hancock accepts referrals for pre-school aged children through to mid-adolescence.

 Formal diagnosis of ASD involves assessment by multiple professionals and is commonly initiated and coordinated by the child's Paediatrician.
 The professionals involved include psychology and often speech pathology, but may also include occupational therapy and others.